Next admission period opens February 2018

 This course will provide you with the knowledge and skills to identify potential critical locations and sources of poor fatigue performance; to develop strategies to avoid fatigue fractures and to improve fatigue performance of structures.

 The course suits mainly aerospace engineers whose responsibilities include aircraft structures.
-However civil engineers, structural engineers, as well as engineers working in the manufacturing industry would benefit as well from high level review of fatigue life assessment and damage growth.
+However civil engineers, structural engineers, as well as engineers working in the manufacturing industry would benefit as well from a high-level review of fatigue life assessment and damage growth.

 By the end of this course you will be able to: